Colonel Tye: Leadership of Black Brigade

 Henry Muhlenberg, a German Lutheran pastor sent to the colonies as a missionary, commented on how formidable the Black Brigade was: "The worst is to be feared from the irregular troops whom the so-called Tories have assembled from various nationalities– for example, a regiment of Catholics, a regiment of Negroes, who are fitted for and inclined towards barbarities, are lack in human feeling and are familiar with every corner of the country."
 Reports that African Americans planned massacres of whites in Elizabeth and in Somerset County inflamed the local population's fear of Tye and his men.
 Led by David Forman, the brigadier general of the New Jersey militia, the Monmouth County Whigs organized the Association for Retaliation to protect themselves against Tye and other Loyalist raids.
 Panicked white Patriots pleaded with Governor William Livingston to send assistance.
 For example, David Forman wrote to Livingston detailing the extent of Tye's attacks.
 Livingston responded by invoking martial law.
 This was a catalyst that convinced more African Americans to flee to British-held New York.
 For example, 29 male and female African Americans left slave owners in Bergen County during this time.
 In response, Livingston and his officials encouraged slaveholders to remove their slaves to more remote parts of New Jersey.

 On 30 March 1780, the Black Brigade captured Captain James Green and Ensign John Morris.
-In the same raid, Tye and his men looted and burned the home of John Russell, a Patriot known for his raids on Staten Island.
+In the same raid, Tye and his men looted and burned the home of John Russell, an American known for his raids on Staten Island.
 Shortly thereafter, Tye and his men killed Russell and wounded his young son.

 Beginning in June 1780, Tye led more attacks in Monmouth County.
 His forces attacked and killed Joseph Murray in his home in retaliation for Murray's vigilante executions of loyalists.
 He also raided Barnes Smock, a leader of Patriot militia in Monmouth County.
 Tye captured 12 of Smock's supporters and destroyed his artillery.
 In one noteworthy raid on 22 June 1780, Tye and his men captured James Mott, the second major in the Monmouth's militia regiment; James Johnson, a captain in the Hunterdon militia, and 6 other militia men.
 On 1 September 1780, Tye led a small group of African Americans and Queen's Rangers to Colt's Neck, New Jersey, with the aim of raiding the home of Captain Joshua Huddy.
 Known for his swift execution of captured Loyalists, Huddy was an important target for Tye and his band.
 Tye briefly captured Huddy, but in a surprise attack, a party of Patriots helped Huddy escape.
 Huddy and a female servant had managed to resist Tye's band for two hours before the Loyalists set fire to the house.
 The Patriots injured Tye in the fight, firing a musket ball through his wrist.